zamilaqeel/Publish-Mqtt-Topic-v5/README.md

-# ESP32 MQTT v5 Publisher Example
+# ESP32 MQTT v5 Publisher

 This project demonstrates how to connect an ESP32 to Wi-Fi and publish MQTT messages to a broker using the ESP-IDF framework with MQTT v5 support.